ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSString* excludeIngredients = eggs; // A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional)
 NSString* type = main course; // The type of recipe.
-See a full list of supported meal types. (optional) NSNumber* instructionsRequired = true; // Whether the recipes must have instructions. (optional) NSNumber* fillIngredients = false; // Add information about the used and missing ingredients in each recipe. (optional) NSNumber* addRecipeInformation = false; // If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information. (optional)
+See a full list of supported meal types. (optional) NSNumber* instructionsRequired = true; // Whether the recipes must have instructions. (optional) NSNumber* fillIngredients = false; // Add information about the ingredients and whether they are used or missing in relation to the query. (optional)
+NSNumber* addRecipeInformation = false; // If set to true, you get more information about the recipes returned. (optional) NSNumber* addRecipeNutrition = false; // If set to true, you get nutritional information about each recipes returned. (optional)
-NSString* author = coffeebean; // The username of the recipe author. (optional) NSString* tags = myCustomTag; // User defined tags that have to match. (optional) NSString* titleMatch = Crock Pot; // Enter text that must be found in the title of the recipes. (optional) NSNumber* maxReadyTime = 20; // The maximum time in minutes it should take to prepare and cook the recipe. (optional) NSNumber* ignorePantry = true; // Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)
+NSString* author = coffeebean; // The username of the recipe author. (optional) NSString* tags = myCustomTag; // User defined tags that have to match.
+The author param has to be set. (optional) NSNumber* recipeBoxId = 2468; // The id of the recipe box to which the search should be limited to. (optional) NSString* titleMatch = Crock Pot; // Enter text that must be found in the title of the recipes. (optional) NSNumber* maxReadyTime = 20; // The maximum time in minutes it should take to prepare and cook the recipe. (optional) NSNumber* ignorePantry = true; // Whether to ignore typical pantry items, such as water, salt, flour, etc. (optional)